 Unfortunately, our survival instinct is prime for misuse.
 Propaganda uses the information to influence thinking, beliefs, and values.
 It often uses language or situations to elicit an emotional response, which triggers our basic fears and insecurities.
 It manipulates our fight, flight, or freeze response.

 It uses a wide range of materials and media for conveying messages.
 New forms of media create more ways to program.
 You can see this in podcasts, paintings, cartoons, posters, pamphlets, films, radio shows, TV shows, and websites.

 Looks can be deceiving, and our cultural programming comes from sources seeking to dictate our thoughts, beliefs, and values.
 These judgments differ from the unprejudiced philosophy of the Goddess Themis.
 It doesn’t take much investigation to see these entities’ motives to promote negative bias and prejudice.

 The only way to deal with this issue is first to acknowledge it exists.
 Then, be brave enough to recognize the sources in our lives and use strategies to deal with them.
 It’s just three steps.
 But none of them are easy.
 We live in cultures that saturate us in programming and propaganda.
-The programming comes from many sources, and it comes continuously.
+We receive programming from many sources continuously.
 They build these judgments into the fabric of daily life.
 We become so familiar with it we don’t recognize them.
 We don’t see how social manipulation is controlling our lives.

 1. Step One, Acknowledging the Cultural Filter

 The first step is acknowledging that cultural programming exists, which is often the hardest step.
 What the primary sources of this propaganda?
-Unfortunately, it comes from many sources.
-It comes through social institutions like religion, which influence our society and government.
-It comes at us under the guise of “news.”
-Together they represent a formidable combination of ongoing brainwashing.
-Brainwashing is a method of systematic indoctrination.
+Unfortunately, it comes from one primary source.
+Organized religion influences our society and government.
+It represents a formidable level of ongoing brainwashing and systematic indoctrination.

 Brainwashing techniques can be overt or covert.
 It all depends on the time and level of emotional attachment one has to the programming.
-Propaganda, mentioned earlier, is a form of covert brainwashing.
+Propaganda, mentioned earlier, is a form of subtle brainwashing.